 Options Advantages Disadvantages 1.
 Vintage of default Consistent with PD series Unclear consequences on models using loss components 2.
 Year of recoveries • Year of recoveries is not currently defined in the regulatory framework Potential inconsistency with the PD series 3.
-Different analysis covering both views It may be challenging to build a model which reflects all aspects
+Different analysis covering both views a model which reflects all